3ev/boxes/README.md

 and you'll be good to go!

+## Errors with the Modern Box

+If you get an error when first launching the Modern box, related to a file not found:
+* Open the VirtualBox App on the host machine
+* Go to the box causing the issue
+* Go to: Settings > Ports > Path/Address
+* Change the username in the path from ryan to your own username

+If you get an error regarding signature verification:
+* Run `curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -`

 ## New Box Versions

 As boxes are updated (with additional software or whatever), Vagrant will notify